When is co>lab?

 Participants arrange for their own accommodations, meals, and travel according to what works best for you.
 But we’ve put together a bit of guidance to get you started in Mexico or Toronto.
 For Toronto sessions, a low-cost, no frills option on campus is sometimes available to a limited number of participants upon request.

-What is the co>lab cancellation policy?
+What is the co>lab cancellation and refund policy?

 If a refund is requested and there is another qualified participant available to fill your spot, we are happy to refund your fee up to a month before the course.
 After the one month mark, the fee is non-refundable.

-Can I earn Professional Development/Continuing Education Units from participating in Colab?
+Can I earn professional development/continuing education units from participating in co>lab?